vEnhance/1802/src/scalint.typ

   the part of the sphere $x^2+y^2+z^2=1$ with $z >= 0$.
   Pictorially, this corresponds to drawing a circular map of the Northern hemisphere by taking a birds-eye view from the North pole.
+  See @fig-north-hemisphere.
 ]

-#todo[Print a northern hemisphere map]
+#figure(
+  image("media/north-hemisphere.svg", width: 11cm),
+  caption: [
+    The northern hemisphere of the Earth, drawn on a 2D piece of paper.
+    Image adapted from #link("https://w.wiki/CWcn")[the public domain].
+  ],
+) <fig-north-hemisphere>

 #remark(title: [Remark: Graphs of functions are a common kind of surface])[
-  Note in the example we just did, we chose the variable names $x$ and $y$ rather than $u$ and $v$ since they match the $x$-component and $y$-component of $bf(r)(x,y)$, giving us fewer different letters to juggle.
+  Note in the example we just did in @fig-north-hemisphere, we chose the variable names $x$ and $y$ rather than $u$ and $v$ since they match the $x$-component and $y$-component of $bf(r)(x,y)$, giving us fewer different letters to juggle.